gypsycoder/github-issues-tracker/README.md

 The live application is hosted on heroku. [here](https://mysterious-shelf-80881.herokuapp.com/)

 If given more time, we could
-  1. improve add better exception handling
+  1. add better exception handling
   2. improve UI/UX
   3. add github auth token to increase the api query limit
   4. add unit tests and functional tests if it is a long term project